-What Are The Odds Of Being Born On A Leap Year?
-It's About As Rare As You'd Think
+These Are The Chances Of Being Born On A Leap Year

 As your Facebook feed has no doubt made you aware, Feb.
 29 is just around the corner, and there's one thing on everyone's minds: What are the odds of being born on a leap year?
 Most people find leaplings, as they're called by local-interest pieces and adoring grandmothers, inexplicably fascinating out of a perception that leap year birthdays are incredibly rare.
 But popular opinion is rarely 100 percent correct (see: every myth about the menstrual cycle ever).
 Are your chances of being born on a leap year actually that low?